dynatrace-perfclinics/dynatrace-perfclinics.github.io/codelabs/markdown/dt-devlove-1/README.md

 ## Installing the OneAgent & Easytravel

 The environment we want to analyze consists of a booking travel portal with a mix of technologies.
 A mix of Legacy and Classic Stack and also some new stack running on containers.
 You just need an ubuntu machine to spin it up.

 Positive
+: Spend more time innovating 😄⚗️ and less time configuring 😣🛠

+Positive
 : You have to bring your own Dynatrace tenant.
 If you don't have a Dynatrace tenant yet, sign up for a [free trial](https://www.dynatrace.com/trial/) or a [developer account](https://www.dynatrace.com/developer/).